 Don't medical schools look down on people who don't go directly to medical school from college?

 No. The average age of people starting medical school is 24, and the vast majority of Swarthmore applicants take some time off.
 Taking time off allows many applicants the chance to do interesting things, like research, teaching, travel or community service, that makes them even more impressive to medical school admissions committees.
 It also allows your senior year grades to be included in your AMCAS GPA.

 What are AMCAS and AACOMAS?

 AMCAS is a centralized application service that you must use to apply to nearly all U.S. allopathic (M.D.) medical schools.
-(There are a few allopathic schools that you must contact directly for an application and Texas state schools have their own application process.)
+Texas state schools have their own application process; TMDSAS is the service for Texas public allopathic and osteopathic schools.
 AACOMAS is a similar centralized service that is used for all but one of the osteopathic (D.O.) medical schools.

 What is the Health Sciences Committee Letter?

 The Swarthmore College Health Sciences Advisory Committee produces a letter of recommendation for each Swarthmore student and alum who applies to medical school through our process.
 The actual letters are written by Gigi, using recommendations you solicit from your professors, coaches and supervisors, and information you provide to her directly.
 The Health Sciences Office provides the Committee letter directly to the medical schools you select.
 The medical schools you've applied to will download your packet when they are ready to evaluate your file.